MoIzadloo/tsocks/README.md

 ### Associate (UDP Relay)

-The Associate command assists you to send UDP packets to a remote host through the proxy server. the relay will listen for packets on the same port number as the SOCKS server does, and it doesn't support fragmentation however, you could replace it with your own implementation with the help of the useReq hook
+The associate command assists you to send UDP packets to a remote host through the proxy server. the relay will listen for packets on the same port number as the SOCKS server does, and it doesn't support fragmentation however, you could replace it with your own implementation with the help of the useReq hook

 ```typescript
 import { createServer } from 'tsocks'